 What is a building dilapidation report?

-A dilapidation report records the condition of all neighbouring buildings that could potentially be damaged by demolition and construction processes, as well as surrounding elements, such as trees, fences, paving, driveways and yards.
+A dilapidation report records the condition of all neighbouring buildings that could potentially be damaged by demolition and construction processes.
+They also document surrounding elements at-risk, including trees, fences, paving, driveways and yards.
 The audit needs to be as comprehensive as possible.
-The auditor then assigns risks and probabilities to each activity to determine the likelihood that it will occur and the costs that could be incurred.
+The auditor then assigns risks and probabilities to each activity to determine the likelihood that it will occur.
+This report will also calculate the potential costs of damage.
 If an activity is deemed to be too risky or costly then an alternative method or activity can be chosen.